ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 Note:

-- I will be highlighting specific tools - but in reality, you should embrase tools already in use by your organization.
+- I will be highlighting specific tools - but in reality, you should embrace tools already in use by your organization.
 - Although not focusing on Devops, reach out to your developers, and see if you can align with their tooling and methodology
   - Code editor(s)
   - Version Control